-Ireland's EU presidency in 2004 ended with the historic agreement of a first constitution for Europe.
+Ireland's EU presidency ends with the historic agreement of a first constitution for Europe.

-Taoiseach Bertie Ahern speaks to Bryan Dobson in Brussels about the Irish role in the negotiations in this RTÉ News report from 18 June 2004.
+Taoiseach Bertie Ahern speaks about the Irish role in the negotiations.

 There were many different views on what the constitution should contain, and a huge effort on the part of the Irish staff and foreign affairs minister Brian Cowen to get everyone to agree.

 Europe has a constitution for the first time ever.